Dreaming up a Cocktail Fit for an Ex-President

 One of Hiati's Best Known Musicians

-The 'controversially' elected President of Haiti Michel Joseph Martelly, whose Presidency ended in Feb 2106, is raising eyebrows in Haiti again.
+Haiti's Michel Joseph Martelly, whose Presidency ended in Feb 2106, is my favourite Ex-Prez.
+Not least for raisinge in Haiti - again.

-MJM in case you misssed his tenureship, as one of Haiti's best-known musicians (of a style of music called Compas) for over a decade, going by the stage name "Sweet Micky",will not least be remembered for his parting shot a 'controversial' food song!
+MJM in case you misssed his tenureship, is also one of Haiti's best-known musicians (of a style of music called Compas).o And over a decade, going by the stage name "Sweet Micky", will now be remembered for his parting shot as President - a 'controversial' food song!

 Apparantly, his song fuels 'an unsupportive environment for women in the media' - according to Janelle Nodhturft Williams writing for the CIMA - ' PARTING WORDS FROM HAITI’S NOT-SO-SWEET MICKEY..' (read more - http://www.cima.ned.org/blog/women-in-media-haiti ) - blasting Martelly for using ‘his own flair of sexual aggression when responding to his female critics’ in his songs.